carmosilva-vinicius/Brain/Programming/Elixir/Modules.md

 [[Elixir]] modules provide a way to organize a group of functions in namespaces and allow to define private functions.
+Is similar to classes in other languages.

 ## Import
 To have access and use [[Programming/Elixir/Functions]] and [[Macros]] of a module, initially  we need to import the module: